 The plan for development and operation (PDO) of Ivar Aasen was submitted in December 2012.
 The contract for the front-end engineering and design (FEED) study for the development of the offshore oil field was earlier granted in March 2012.

-Construction of the topside of the oil field's production, drilling and quarters (PDQ) platform is expected to start in December 2013.
-The platform is expected to be sailed from Trondheim in March 2016.
-The steel jacket, on the other hand, will be installed in April 2015.
-The installation of the topside to the steel jacket is scheduled for June 2016.
+Construction of the topside of the oil field’s production, drilling and quarters (PDQ) platform was started in December 2013.
+The platform sailed from Trondheim in June 2016.
+The steel jacket, on the other hand, was installed in June 2015.
+The installation of the topside to the steel jacket was completed in July 2016.

-The two oil fields under phase one will be developed through a manned platform.
-Subsea installation of phase two will be connected to the PDQ platform of phase one through a flowline and umbilical system.
-Offshore facilities will be supervised from a control room which will be constructed onshore.
+The two oil fields under phase one are developed through a manned platform.
+Subsea installation of phase two will be connected to the PDQ platform of phase one through a flow-line and umbilical system.
+Offshore facilities are supervised from a control room which was constructed onshore.

-The field will be jointly developed with Lundin Norway's Edvard Grieg Field (formerly Luno Oilfield), which is expected to start delivering oil in 2015.
-Oil and gas from Ivar Aasen will be channelled to the Edvard Grieg platform for further processing and export.
+The field is being jointly developed with Lundin Norway’s Edvard Grieg Field (formerly Luno Oilfield), which produced first oil in November 2015.
+Oil and gas from Ivar Aasen is channelled to the Edvard Grieg platform for further processing and export.

-Ivar Aasen will further receive lifting gas and electricity from the Edvard Grieg Platform.
+Ivar Aasen further receives lifting gas and electricity from the Edvard Grieg Platform.

 Norwegian North Sea oil field platform

-The PDQ platform for the oil field will be laid at a water depth of 112m and will comprise of 20 well slots out of which 13 are planned to be used.
+The PDQ platform for the oil field was laid at water depths of 112m and comprises 20 well slots, out of which 13 are to be used.

-The steel jacket of the platform will measure 138m high and weigh 14,400t.
-The topside of the platform will weigh 13,700t and will feature single cabins for 70 people and a helideck.
+The wells are drilled using a leased jack-up.
+The platform is approximately 230m-high.
+The steel jacket of the platform measures 138m-high and weigh 14,400t.
+The topside of the platform weighs 13,700t, and features single cabins for 70 people and a helideck.

-The platform will also be equipped with gas compression, separation, water injection, flare boom and metering facilities.
-The platform will be electrified right from the start of the production process.
+The platform is also equipped with gas compression, separation, water injection, flare boom and metering facilities.
+The platform is electrified right from the start of the production process.